Pittvandewitt/Wavelet/docs/Features.md

 - __Ratio__ sets the effect strength.
 If a signal is 1dB over the threshold, it will reduce the output by the ratio level you set.

 - __Threshold__ determines above what volume level the limiter should become effective.

-- __Automatic post-gain__ calculates the highest gain of all features combined and then substracts this value from the output gain.
-This makes sure you never boost your volume above the hardware limit, to prevent distortion or clipping from happening.

 - __Post-gain__ allows you to compensate for volume changes caused ratio and threshold.